NvChad/nvchad.github.io/docs/Extras.md

 ```vim
 :Telescope media_files
 ```
-- note: This works only on linux and that too mostly Xorg since ueberzug depends on xorg, if you use wayland then its not going to work mostly but it works with [st](https://github.com/siduck/st) (knowing that xwayland is running in the bg)
+- Note: This works only on linux and that too mostly xorg since ueberzug depends on xorg, if you use wayland then its not going to work mostly but it works with [st](https://github.com/siduck/st) (knowing that xwayland is running in the bg)

 - screenshot: